iamjeremybe/spinitron-to-bluesky/README.md

 * The script will add/update a third value, bluesky_playlist_session_token, to the wp_options table on its own.
 * Copy the script to your site.
 You may want/need to create a folder for it, and rename it "index.html".
 * From Spinitron's main page, select Admin-->Metadata push.
 Add a new Channel.
   * The URL should match the installation path of your script.
-Ex: `POST https://yourstation.org/bluesky-publish/index.php?songName=%sn%&artistName=%an%&playlistTitle=%wn%&spinNote=%se%`
+Ex: `POST https://yourstation.org/bluesky-publish/index.php?songName=%sn%&artistName=%an%&playlistTitle=%wn%&spinNote=%se%&coverArt=%ua%`
   * Here's a link to [Spinitron's metadata push documentation](https://forum.spinitron.com/t/metadata-push-guide/144) if you need more details.

+## Features
+Spinitron's metadtata database incldues cover art!
+This script will retrieve and upload cover art when it's available.
+The URL provided by the __%ua%__ token points to a thumbnail (170x170 pixel) image, but this script modifies that URL so a higher-res image is retrieved (600x600 pixels).

 ## Background
 Along with many other non-commercial stations, [KFAI](http://kfai.org) uses [Spinitron](https://spinitron.com/) for playlist management.
 Spinitron has built-in metadata publishing capabilities--for instance, if you are listening to the station with an HD-capable radio, the artist name and song title are pushed to that service from Spinitron.